astrofrog/peps/peps/pep-tbd.rst

 ========

-`PEP 508 <https://peps.python.org/pep-0508/>`_ specifies a mini-language for specifying a dependency to be installed.
-One of the features of this language is the ability to specify 'extras', which are optional parts of a distribution which result in additional dependencies being installed.
-This PEP proposes to provide a way for one or more extras to be included or "selected" by default, and to define a way for these default extras to be "unselected".
+`PEP 508 <https://peps.python.org/pep-0508/>`_ specifies a mini-language for declaring package dependencies.
+One feature of this language is the ability to specify 'extras', which are optional components of a distribution that, when used, install additional dependencies.
+This PEP proposes a mechanism to allow one or more extras to be included or "selected" by default, and defines a method for these default extras to be "unselected" if desired.

 Motivation
 ==========

-Package maintainers who define extras in their packages will typically use these to declare optional sets of dependencies which expand the available functionality or the performance of a package.
-In some cases, deciding what to declare as a required dependency compared to in an extras can be tricky, as there is a need to balance the needs of typical users (who may prefer to have most of the package working 'by default') and the need of users that want minimal installations that do not include large and optional dependencies.
-An example of a solution to this problem currently is to define an extras called e.g. ``recommended``, which includes all recommended but not strictly required dependencies, and to then tell users to install the package as ``package[recommended]``, which then allows users that want more control over dependencies to use ``package``.
-In practice however, users are often not aware of the ability to use the ``recommended`` syntax, but the burden is on them to know this in order to get a 'typical' recommended installation of the package.
+Package maintainers often use extras to declare optional dependencies that extend the functionality or performance of a package.
+In some cases, it can be difficult to determine which dependencies should be required and which should be categorized as extras.
+A balance must be struck between the needs of typical users (who may prefer most features to be available 'by default') and users who want minimal installations without large, optional dependencies.

+One current solution is to define an extra called, for example, ``recommended``, which includes all non-essential but suggested dependencies.
+Users are then told to install the package using ``package[recommended]``, while those who prefer more control can simply use ``package``.
+However, in practice, many users are unaware of the ``recommended`` syntax, placing the burden on them to know this for a typical installation.

-This PEP proposes to have a way to make one or more extras be included by default, and provide a way for users who want a minimal installation to opt-out of installing these extras.
+This PEP proposes a method to specify one or more extras to be included by default, while providing a way for users who prefer a minimal installation to opt out of these extras.

-Another use case which motivates this proposal is that of packages that can provide support for different backends or frontends, and which need at least one backend or front-end to be installed to be usable.
-With the proposed approach below, it would then be possible for package maintainers to define a default extras containing a backend or frontend to install by default, but having a way for users to opt-out of this backend or front-end if desired and optionally install another one.
+Another motivating use case is for packages that support different backends or frontends, where at least one must be installed for the package to be functional.
+The proposed approach allows maintainers to define default extras for such cases, installing a default backend or frontend while offering users the option to opt out and install an alternative.

 Specification
 =============